 As mentioned in the last section, there are some long term effects, both physical and mental of sexual abuse.
 Conditions such as PTSD and depression can require medications such as anti-depressants.

-Physical injuries may require long term medication to deal with the pain caused by the injuries and there are also sexually transmitted diseases which, although rare, can’t be cured such as HIV which will require lifelong management.
+Physical injuries may require long term medication to deal with the pain caused by the injuries and there are also sexually transmitted diseases that, although rare, can’t be cured, such as HIV, and will require lifelong management.

 Claims For Workplace Sexual Abuse

 It may be a surprise to know that the same legislation that exists to deal with slips and falls at work also protects victims of sexual abuse at work as well.

 The Health and Safety at Work etc. Act 1974 means employers have a duty of care to protect staff while in the workplace so, if you’ve suffered any form of abuse, from unwanted touching, groping or rape in the workplace then you could claim compensation via the employer.